-By contrast to the previous studies, I have not located posts mentioning the reparative motive.
-None of the forum participants ever mentioned her wish to repair an earlier loss or a sense of damage from abortion or miscarriage, giving a child for adoption, or losses stemming from the resent divorce or an untimely death of a loved one.
+In contrast to the previous studies, I have not located posts that mention the reparative motive.
+None of the forum participants ever mentioned her wish to repair an earlier loss or a sense of damage from an abortion or miscarriage, giving a child up for adoption, or losses stemming from a recent divorce or the untimely death of a loved one.
 This negative finding is not unique: Teman’s (2010) respondents who had experienced abortions in the past did not connect them to their decision to become surrogates.
-A reparative motive casts surrogacy as an authentic female means of psychological problems solving, but admittedly a rather exotic and extreme one, vis-a-vis other acceptable means.
-I assume that as SM will become more common and widespread, the reparative motives will fade away from the women’s motivational repertoire.
-Specifically, (post)soviet women had never perceived abortion as a sin, a murder or generally a big deal (Remennick & Segal, 2001).
-Across the Soviet era, abortions served as chief fertility control method, and this is still true about the remote areas and less educated/poorer women who cannot access modern birth control (Remennick, 1993).
-For example, in 2018 49% of all pregnancies in the Russian Federation have been artificially terminated.
-By the age of 30, half Russian women have had at least one abortion (Sakevich and Denisov, 2019).
-Besides, SM is still deemed too exotic and often stigmatized in post-Soviet countries, making it an improbable way of coping with divorce or grief for most women.
+A reparative motive casts surrogacy as a female means of psychological problem-solving, but admittedly a rather exotic and extreme one vis-a-vis other acceptable means.
+I assume that as SM becomes more common and widespread, the reparative motives will fade away from the women’s motivational repertoire.
+Specifically, post-Soviet women had never perceived abortion as a sin, a murder, or generally consequential (Remennick & Segal, 2001).
+Across the Soviet era, abortions served as a chief birth control method, and this is still true in remote areas and among less educated and poorer women who cannot access modern birth control (Remennick, 1993).
+For example, in 2018, 49% of all pregnancies in the Russian Federation had been artificially terminated.
+By the age of 30, half of all Russian women have had at least one abortion (Sakevich & Denisov, 2019).
+In addition, being a SM is still deemed exotic and often stigmatized in post-Soviet countries, making it an improbable way of coping with divorce or grief for most women.

-Extrinsic motives recurred as primary in most posts.
+Extrinsic motives recurred as the primary motivation for choosing surrogacy in most posts.
 The majority of forum participants became surrogates for the sake of solving financial problems.
 These women conceptualized surrogacy as a means to an end, a fast and efficient way for essential life improvement.
-By contrast to most Western and some Indian SMs, Russian surrogates described significant material difficulties; for some women, even the small monthly amounts issued for the purchase of clothing and food were significant.
-Others began their surrogacy career as “temporary worker” but during the program developed a surrogate professional identity.
-Some SMs went as far as deeming it as their new profession – “perinatal nanny”.
-All defined surrogacy as employment, a steppingstone in their careers or a profession suitable for them.
-This ‘professionalization’ of gestational surrogacy seems to be a specifically post-Soviet phenomenon not uncovered in other studies among Western and Asian SMs.
+By contrast to most Western and some Indian SMs, Russian surrogates described significant material difficulties; for some women, even the small monthly stipend issued for the purchase of clothing and food was significant.
+Others began their surrogacy career as a “temporary worker” but during the program developed a surrogate professional identity.
+Some SMs went as far as deeming it their new profession, terming it a “perinatal nanny.”
+All defined surrogacy as employment, a steppingstone in their careers, or a profession suitable for them.
+The professionalization of gestational surrogacy seems to be a specifically post-Soviet phenomenon not uncovered in other studies among Western and Asian SMs.

-The very choice of occupations for women in Russia is constrained by the neoconservative gender norms and “patriarchal expectations of ultimate femininity “ (Kolchevska , 2005: 215), gendered labor markets and stifled promotions to managerial levels.
-Making things worse, higher education no longer works as a mobility vehicle for the post-Soviet women: while being more educated than men women have much lower incomes (Oshchepkov , 2021).
-Today Russian women mainly work in the social services such as health care, education and welfare that, on the one hand, require professional degrees, continuous retraining and skill improvement, but, on the other, are driven by the professional ethos of help and selflessness with an attendant justification of a low pay (Mal'tseva, 2005).
-The less educated Russian women work in manufacturing, trade and manual services – typically monotonous work under poor conditions, low pay and social status (Kosyakova, Kurakin & Blossfeld, 2015).
+The very choice of occupations for women in Russia is constrained by neoconservative gender norms and “patriarchal expectations of ultimate femininity” (Kolchevska , 2005, p.
+215), gendered labor markets, and stifled promotions to managerial levels.
+Regrettably, higher education no longer works as a mobility vehicle for post-Soviet women: educated women garner much lower incomes than educated men (Oshchepkov , 2021).
+Today, Russian women mainly work in social services such as health care, education, and welfare that, on the one hand, require professional degrees, continuous retraining, and skill improvement, but on the other, are driven by the professional ethos of help and selflessness with an attendant justification of low pay (Mal'tseva, 2005).
+Less educated Russian women work in manufacturing, trade, and manual services, typically monotonous work with poor working conditions, inferior pay, and low social status (Kosyakova, Kurakin & Blossfeld, 2015).